synopkg/git-commit/README.md

 ### Ignore files

-You can remove files from being sent to OpenAI by creating a `.opencommitignore` file.
+You can remove files from being sent to OpenAI by creating a `.git-commitignore` file.
 For example:

 ```ignorelang
 path/to/large-asset.zip
 **/*.jpg
 ```

-This helps prevent opencommit from uploading artifacts and large files.
+This helps prevent git-commit from uploading artifacts and large files.

-By default, opencommit ignores files matching: `*-lock.*` and `*.lock`
+By default, git-commit ignores files matching: `*-lock.*` and `*.lock`

 ## Git hook (KILLER FEATURE)

-You can set OpenCommit as Git [`prepare-commit-msg`](https://git-scm.com/docs/githooks#_prepare_commit_msg) hook.
+You can set Git-Commit as Git [`prepare-commit-msg`](https://git-scm.com/docs/githooks#_prepare_commit_msg) hook.
 Hook integrates with your IDE Source Control and allows you to edit the message before committing.

 To set the hook: